The Ben Kinsella Trust Choices and Consequences Exhibition

-These exhibition spaces are used to deliver anti-knife crime workshops aimed at young people aged between 10-16.
+Our immersive exhibition space is used to deliver anti-knife crime workshops aimed at young people aged between 10-18.

 The workshops, each for or up to 30 young people, are unique as they give young people an opportunity to learn about the dangers of knife crime and the emotions associated with living the experience in a safe space.